awsdocs/amazon-eks-user-guide/doc_source/s3-csi.md

 # Mountpoint for Amazon S3 CSI driver<a name="s3-csi"></a>

-With the [Mountpoint for Amazon S3 Container Storage Interface \(CSI\) driver](https://github.com/awslabs/mountpoint-s3-csi-driver), your Kubernetes applications can access S3 objects through a file system interface, achieving high aggregate throughput without changing any application code\.
+With the [Mountpoint for Amazon S3 Container Storage Interface \(CSI\) driver](https://github.com/awslabs/mountpoint-s3-csi-driver), your Kubernetes applications can access Amazon S3 objects through a file system interface, achieving high aggregate throughput without changing any application code\.
 Built on [Mountpoint for Amazon S3](https://github.com/awslabs/mountpoint-s3), the CSI driver presents an Amazon S3 bucket as a volume that can be accessed by containers in Amazon EKS and self\-managed Kubernetes clusters\.
+This driver is compatible with Amazon Linux and Bottlerocket container images\.
 This topic shows you how to deploy the Mountpoint for Amazon S3 CSI driver to your Amazon EKS cluster\.

 **Considerations**
 + The Mountpoint for Amazon S3 CSI driver isn't presently compatible with Windows\-based container images\.
 + The Mountpoint for Amazon S3 CSI driver doesn't support AWS Fargate\.
 However, containers that are running in Amazon EC2 \(either with Amazon EKS or a custom Kubernetes installation\) are supported\.
 + The Mountpoint for Amazon S3 CSI driver supports only static provisioning\.
 Dynamic provisioning, or creation of new buckets, isn't supported\.
 **Note**
-Static provisioning refers to using an existing S3 bucket that is specified as the `bucketName` in the `volumeHandle` in the `PersistentVolume` object\.
+Static provisioning refers to using an existing Amazon S3 bucket that is specified as the `bucketName` in the `volumeHandle` in the `PersistentVolume` object\.
 For more information, see [Static Provisioning](https://github.com/awslabs/mountpoint-s3-csi-driver/blob/main/examples/kubernetes/static_provisioning/README.md) on GitHub\.
 + Volumes mounted with the Mountpoint for Amazon S3 CSI driver don't support all POSIX file\-system features\.
 For details about file\-system behavior, see [Mountpoint for Amazon S3 file system behavior](https://github.com/awslabs/mountpoint-s3/blob/main/doc/SEMANTICS.md) on GitHub\.

 **Prerequisites**